shoppimon/authoritah/README.md

 ### Context Objects
 The **context object** is the object on which the operation is performed.
 For example, when editing an article the context object is the article.
 As mentioned, in **authoritah** context objects have a more central role than with many other authorization frameworks - they are taken into account when deciding the user's role.

-## Why Context-Based Role Resolution?
+## Background: Why Context-Based Role Resolution?
 In most RBAC / ACL frameworks, each user is given one or more pre-defined roles, which in turn decide their permissions to perform operations on various objects.
 This works well in many cases, but falls short when static permissions